bareos/bareos/docs/manuals/en/new_main_reference/source/chapter21/spooling.rst

       spool file, the backup data will be written a second time to the spool file, and so on ad infinitum.

--  Another advice is to always specify the **Maximum Spool Size**:sup:`Sd`:sub:`Device`\  so that your disk doesn’t completely fill up.
+-  Another advice is to always specify the :config:option:`sd/device/MaximumSpoolSize`\  so that your disk doesn’t completely fill up.
 In principle, data spooling will properly detect a full disk, and despool data allowing the job to continue.
 However, attribute spooling is not so kind to the user.
 If the disk on which attributes are being spooled fills, the job will be canceled.
 In addition, if your working directory is on the same partition as the spool directory, then
    Bareos jobs will fail possibly in bizarre ways when the spool fills.

 -  When data spooling is enabled, Bareos automatically turns on attribute spooling.
 In other words, it also spools the catalog entries to disk.
 This is done so that in case the job fails, there will be no catalog entries pointing to non-existent tape backups.